 For starters, there were two Emergency Medical Services reports on the night of Cornell’s death that mentioned a gash on his head and a laceration to the back of his skull.
 Vicky Cornell said herself that these injuries were curiously left out of the autopsy report.

-Other questions focused on Cornell’s fractured ribs — which also seemed strange to some fans in the context of a hanging.
+Other questions about how Chris Cornell died focused on his fractured ribs — which also seemed strange to some fans in the context of a hanging.
 (That said, a 2014 study did find that 90 percent of CPR patients suffered the same types of injuries.)
 Perhaps most confusing is the fact that nobody immediately removed the band around Cornell’s neck after he was found unresponsive.

 Unfortunately, the grunge icon’s death was followed by a fraught aftermath — which involved multiple legal battles.
 His family ended up suing his doctor for prescribing “dangerous mind-altering controlled substances” to Cornell, “costing him his life.”
 Meanwhile, Vicky Cornell and Soundgarden have also been embroiled in legal disputes over Cornell’s money.

 Regardless of the questions that remain, Chris Cornell’s death has saddened countless family members, friends, and fans all around the world.
 Buried at the Hollywood Forever Cemetery, he is survived by three children, a powerful musical legacy, and a wife who has vowed to “do everything in my power to make sure other children don’t have to cry like mine have cried.”